-Although ROIC may qualify as a REIT for U.S. federal income tax purposes, the Company is subject to state income or franchise taxes in certain states in which some of its properties are located.
+Although ROIC may qualify as a REIT for U.S. federal income tax purposes, it is subject to state income or franchise taxes in certain states in which some of its properties are located.
 In addition, taxable income from non-REIT activities managed through the Company's taxable REIT subsidiary ("TRS"), if any, is fully subject to U.S. federal, state and local income taxes.
-For all periods from inception through September 26, 2013 the Operating Partnership has been an entity disregarded from its sole owner, ROIC, for U.S. federal income tax purposes and as such has not been subject to federal income taxes.
-Effective September 27, 2013, the Operating Partnership issued 3,290,263 OP Units in connection with the acquisitions of two shopping centers, Crossroads Shopping Center and Five Points Plaza.
-Accordingly, the Operating Partnership ceased being a disregarded entity and instead is being treated as a partnership for federal income tax purposes.
+For all periods from inception through September 26, 2013 the Operating Partnership was an entity disregarded from its sole owner, ROIC, for U.S. federal income tax purposes and as such was not subject to federal income taxes.
+Effective September 27, 2013, the Operating Partnership issued OP Units in connection with the acquisitions of two shopping centers.
+Accordingly, the Operating Partnership ceased being a disregarded entity and instead is being treated as a partnership for U.S. federal income tax purposes.

 The Company follows the FASB guidance that defines a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 The FASB also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The Company records interest and penalties relating to unrecognized tax benefits, if any, as interest expense.
-As of March 31, 2016, the statute of limitations for the tax years 2012 through and including 2014 remain open for examination by the Internal Revenue Service ("IRS") and state taxing authorities.
+As of March 31, 2017, the statute of limitations for the tax years 2013 through and including 2015 remain open for examination by the Internal Revenue Service ("IRS") and state taxing authorities.